CLI

 ###--format

-Seven types of external context that agents consume autonomously — each with a distinct threat model and scoring methodology.
+seven types of external context that agents consume autonomously — each with a distinct threat model and scoring pipeline.

 | Origin | Example | Threats detected |